Pros and Cons of Technology in Aviation

 One of the main drawbacks of technology in relation to safety is that human skills lose their value.
 This means that people that do things with the aid of technology are not able to do the same things without this aid, because they have lost the manual skills.

-The dependence that people have in relation to technology can be also dangerous.
+The dependence that people have in relation to technology can also be dangerous.
 Let’s simply think about the situation of a flight, where part of the onboard technological equipment does not work properly, this could potentially lead to a situation of chaos if the problem could be fixed manually but people have lost the proper skills to do it.

 Compensating for Imperfect Technology